uapi-group/specifications/specs/discoverable_partitions_specification.md

 system/container manager it will be mounted with its *default* subvolume.
 The installer should make sure to set the default subvolume correctly using "btrfs subvolume set-default".

-## Sharing of File Systems between Installations

-If two Linux-based operating systems are installed on the same disk, the scheme above suggests that they may share the swap, `/home/`, `/srv/`, `/var/tmp/`, ESP, XBOOTLDR.
-However, they should each have their own root, `/usr/` and `/var/` partition.

 ## Frequently Asked Questions